chirag06/auto_shutdown_ec2_instances/README.md

 3) Under Basic information, add the following:
          Function name: StopEC2Instances
          For Runtime, choose Python 3.7.
-         Under Permissions, expand Choose or create an execution role.
          Under Execution role, choose Use an existing role.
          Under Existing role, choose the IAM role that you created("LambdaFullAccessEC2") .
 4. Choose Create function.